 Available internships and links to job descriptions/applications are described below.
 Contact us with questions.

-1) Education Program Assistant Interns (winter, spring, and fall): Depending on the season and the COVID-19 situation, either assist with our in-person Nature-Schooling programs (as of fall 2020-winter 2021) or lead interactive nature walk field trips for K-5th graders (future dates TBA) plus help with family/community programs.
+1) Education Program Assistant Interns (winter, spring, and fall): Dependent upon the season and the COVID-19 situation, assist with our in-person Nature-Schooling programs plus help with family/community programs.
 Outdoor science, exploring, storytelling, games, and more.
 Some experience with kids and knowledge of natural history required.
 Training provided.
 Current schedule varies.
-When field trips are happening again, schedule includes weekdays plus some weekends, April-June or September-December.
-9-12 hours per week.
+September-November, January-March and/or March-May.
+4-12 hours per week.

 2) Land Steward Interns (winter, spring, summer): Gain hands-on experience in organic gardening, ecological restoration, and public park stewardship through work in the Whilamut Natural Area and our Learnscape Garden and Outdoor Classroom.
 No experience necessary, although welcome.
 Training provided.
 3-12 hours per week.

-3) CLOSED for the 2021 season due to high demand!
-Daycamp Interns (summer): Help with everything from hikes and bike rides to earth art and bug catching.
+3) Daycamp Interns (summer): Help with everything from hikes and bike rides to earth art and bug catching.
 One week at a time, 4-8 hours per day, June-August.
 Training provided.
 60-120 hours total.

 4) ON HOLD until schools return to in-person learning: Kinder Critter Interns (fall, winter, spring): Learn to do natural history programs for young children in costume.
 Try out our Frog, Owl, Racoon, Duck, and Spider costumes, plus others!
 Share information, tell stories, and lead movement activities.
 Also perform at special events such as Nearby Nature’s annual Haunted Hike in October!
 Training provided.
 6-9 hours per week.

-5) ON HOLD until schools return to in-person learning: Nature Guide Interns (spring and fall): Lead interactive nature walks for K-5th graders.
+5) ON HOLD until schools allow field trips again: Nature Guide Interns (spring and fall): Lead interactive nature walks for K-5th graders.
 Outdoor science, exploring, storytelling, games, and more.
 No experience required.
 Training provided.
 Weekday mornings, April-June or September-December.
 6-9 hours per week.